 What happens at mediation?

-Mediation is a process that uses a third party, often another attorney, to try and help the parties reach a settlement.
+Mediation is a process that uses a third party, often a former family court judge, to try and help the parties reach a settlement.
 A mediator cannot force the parties to settle, however mediation is frequently successful.
 Mediation is not an easy process, but a successful mediation is usually cheaper, faster, and less adversarial than a trial.
 When mediation is not successful, sometimes the process helps limit the number of issues that must be litigated.

 Will my spouse get my employment benefits and retirement funds?